Skycoaster: Production

 The company is based in Stevensville, Maryland.
 Parts are manufactured throughout the United States, with the attractions assembled on site.

 The two most common types of Skycoasters are lattice and monopole.
-Lattice Skycoasters were manufactured in a variety of sizes, but the 173-dual arch and 100-foot single arch were the most common.
-Monopole Skycoasters were manufactured in a variety of sizes, 100-foot single, 100-foot dual, 180-foot single, 180-foot dual, and one 300-foot unit.
+Lattice Skycoasters were manufactured in a variety of sizes, but the 53-meter (173 ft) dual arch and 31-meter (100 foot) single arch were the most common.
+Monopole Skycoasters were manufactured in a variety of sizes, 31-meter (100-foot) single or dual, 56-meter (180-foot) single or dual, and one 91-meter (300-foot) unit.
 Earlier Skycoasters have some unique tower structures that do not fall within these categories.

 Flight cables are made of 5/16 in galvanized steel, which supports 9800 lb, or stainless steel, which supports 9000 lb.
 However, the maximum weight for a flight is 850 lb, mainly due to the winch.
 The 3-ring release system used on the Skycoaster is the same kind used on parachutes.
 The flight suits worn are similar to hang gliding suits, and are made by a parachute company to support weight of up to 10000 lb.

 There are two types of Skycoaster loading systems: